Skip to content

 • 2022-10-07T14:57:17Z because PITR is enabled and there are no oplog slices following it yet.

-4. Starting with version 2.4.0, you can delete any backup snapshot (except the most recent one with point-in-time recovery enabled) regardless the point-in-time recovery slices deriving from it.
+4. Starting with version 2.4.0, you can delete any backup snapshot regardless the point-in-time recovery slices deriving from it.
 Such slices are then marked as “no base backup” in the pbm status output.
+However, at least one valid base backup must remain to ensure point-in-time recovery.

 Behavior